xli1224/stephenmcd.github.com/_posts/2012-02-27-my-baby-sinatra-apps.md

 Querying the [GitHub API][github api] was trivial and all the information I wanted was provided by it very easily.
 The [Bitbucket API][bitbucket api] wasn't quite up to scratch for this however.
 Remarkably it doesn't expose follower and fork count on each project.
 Some screen-scraping was therefore required to get these totals for each of a user's projects.

 Do you mirror your open source projects across both GitHub and Bitbucket?
 Ever wonder how many people are following all your projects on both services?
-Give OTR a try.
+Give [One True Repo][otr] a try.

 #### Conclusion